 Once you are developing the skills we have mentioned, your ability to strike will have vastly improved.
 This means that your combinations will be much more effective.
-Padwork gives to benefits when it comes to combinations.
+Padwork gives benefits when it comes to combinations.
 Firstly it allows us to practice different combinations, involving the same or different parts of the body.
 Secondly, pad work improves the skills we have mentioned above which means the punches we throw and the combinations we strike with, will be much more effective.

-There are many benefits, such as improved overall fitness, stamina and muscle endurance as well as improving the efficiency of your aerobic and anaerobic energy systems.
+There are many benefits, such as improved overall fitness, stamina, and muscle endurance as well as improving the efficiency of your aerobic and anaerobic energy systems.
 Fitness is essential in combat, it allows you to use your energy effectively.
 Continued pad work develops you in this aspect too.

 Exercise also has a great effect on our mind too, releasing the same chemicals as when we are happy.
-It is no coincidence that those of those who are physically active and train in one way or another, are generally happier and have greater self-confidence.
+It is no coincidence that of those who are physically active and train in one way or another, are generally happier and have greater self-confidence.

 You may also have noticed that some of the skills we have discussed, that you develop when doing pad work overlap and are interrelated.
 This is true.
 That is why when you use pads you will likely see an improvement in each of the skills discussed since improving one skill means that you will also develop in another.

-So far example, if you improve your distancing and balance, you will certainly improve your timing.
+So for example, if you improve your distancing and balance, you will certainly improve your timing.
 The bottom line is pad work is a fantastic form of training, not only does it develop skills required in combat but it also vastly improves your fitness (where the workouts can be adjusted to suit you!).